Yehasuri – Little People Of South Carolina Living In The Woods – Native Americans’ Version Of Leprechauns

 Book illustrations of Native American little people.
 Left: Little people from Stories Iroquois Tell Their Children by Mabel Powers, 1917.
 Credit: Public Domain - Right: "How Morning Star Lost Her Fish", from Stories the Iroquois Tell Their Children by Mabel Powers, 1917.
 Credit: Public Domain

-The Yehasuri, often referred to as wild little Indians, are about two feet tall and can sometimes be unfriendly.
+The Yehasuri, often called wild little Indians, are about two feet tall and can sometimes be unfriendly.
 The Catawba believe those little creatures live in tree stumps and eat mostly frogs and insects.

 According to Thomas Blumer, the Yehasuri are leprechaun-like creatures.
-Leprechauns are mainly found in Irish folklore, but there are ancient accounts of similar beings in other parts of the world.
+Leprechauns are mainly found in Irish folklore, but ancient accounts of similar beings exist in other parts of the world.

 Frank G. Speck visited the Catawba Indians to learn about their language and was told so much about the Yehasuri and their behavior.
 A woman named Margaret Wiley Brown told Speck that “many wild people live in the woods; they stay in the ground.
 They cry like children.
 They eat corns.
 Tree roots and fungi that grow around trees, the stink turtle, and tadpoles they eat.